 Coney Island is a destination for both tourists and residents in the area with its diverse and lively activities in the area.
 Recreations include circuses, an amusement park, museums, etc. Hence, especially in the summer peak season, the area faces a problem of overcrowd in such a concentrated and densely populated area.

 Brighton Beach shares the same boardwalk, sand, and views as Coney Island but not the same crowd.
 Situated just adjacent to the more popular boardwalk, Brighton Beach, however, is much quieter and isolated even with its convenience access to the B and D train lines.
 This makes Brighton Beach a suitable site to place the modular shipping containers not only because shipping containers itself are built to withstand salt water erosion but also to solve the overcrowding at Coney Island.
-This is also the perfect opportunity to expand on food, fun, and entertainment using a chain of modular booths.
+This is a great opportunity to expand on food, fun, and entertainment using a chain of modular booths.
 This specific location along the boardwalk is next to a playground which can attract families of all ages to explore the new Carnival Boardwalk.
 Positioned at a 30 degree angle, this increases visibility of the programs happening as pedestrians arrive at either sides of the boardwalk.

 Designed to be fun and accessible to all, Carnival Boardwalk offers a variety of programs to accommodate individuals, couples, families, and more.
 As sample users of the space, the following illustrates how a family of four and the employees operating the space may use specific modules in this program.